TKS.WORLD

-TKS is a 10-month global innovation program for ambitious high school students ages 13-17.
+TKS is a 10-month global accelerator for ambitious teens ages 13–17.

 Alumni